A, B, AB, and O are the 4 major blood types. The types are based on small substances (molecules) on the surface of the blood cells.

 - Yellow skin and whites of the eyes (jaundice)

 The health care provider will perform a physical exam.
 Blood tests will usually show:

-- Complete blood count (CBC) shows damage to red blood cells or anemia
+- The complete blood count (CBC) shows damage to red blood cells or anemia

-- The patient's and donor's blood are not compatible
+- The recipient's and donor's blood are not compatible

 Urine tests show the presence of hemoglobin due to breakdown of red blood cells.

 - Drugs used to treat allergic reactions (antihistamines)

 - Drugs used to treat swelling and allergies (steroids)

 - Fluids given through a vein (intravenously)